 The Bronx, one of the five boroughs of New York City, is a bustling urban area with more than a million people.
 It’s a hub of life and activity, but spinal cord injuries can happen anytime.
-When they do, you need someone experienced in New York personal injury law, a Bronx spinal cord injury lawyer from Tucker Lawyers PC.
+When they do, you need an experienced Bronx spinal cord injury lawyer from Tucker Lawyers PC, someone well-versed in Bronx personal injury law.

 Legal representation plays a crucial role in managing spinal cord injury cases.
 An attorney skilled in personal injury law can guide the victim and their family through the complex legal process and help them understand their rights and options.